Oslo scavenger hunt and city tour

 Right behind the Royal Palace, there is this church that was constructed in the late 19th century days.
 Designed and constructed by a very famous architect of the time makes it one of a kind building that provides stunning views.
 While the exterior of the church provides a historical touch in the views, the interior of the church is also worth viewing because of the overall decoration and amazing lighting work done here.

-10.Frogner park – ending point of Oslo scavenger hunt
+10.Frogner park – ending point of Oslo scavenger hunt and city tour

 This is the park that has some of the most iconic sculptures in Oslo, and this makes it one of the most famous tourist attractions in the whole of Oslo.
 Here you cannot only explore the sculptures made from different materials like bronze, iron, and granite.
 But you can also enjoy the sign of the fountain here.